Günther Förg – Hora

 Artwork details

-Hora (1999) is a striking etching by Günther Förg, distinguished by its bold orange vertical form set against a textured green ground.
-The work exemplifies Förg’s mastery of abstraction and his continued exploration of color, surface, and spatial tension through printmaking.
+Günther Förg's signed limited edition etching Hora (1999) is distinguished by its bold orange vertical form set against a textured green ground.
+The artwork exemplifies Förg's mastery of abstraction and his continued exploration of color, surface, and spatial tension through printmaking.

-Günther Förg, a leading figure of postwar abstraction in Germany, is recognized for his rigorous engagement with the legacy of Modernism across painting, photography, sculpture, and printmaking.
-His prints, such as Hora, extend his formal investigations into the relationships between geometry, gesture, and color.
+A leading figure of postwar abstraction in Germany, Förg is recognized for his rigorous engagement with the legacy of Modernism across painting, photography, sculpture, and printmaking.
+This fine art print extends his formal investigations into the relationships between geometry, gesture, and color.

 About this artist